cargomail-org/cargomail/README.md

 Despite the importance of email infrastructure, the whole ecosystem still relies on more than 40-year-old push-based architecture and protocol design.
 While conceptually sound as a communication means, the email system is structurally obsolete and functionally deficient.

-Cargomail, a revised email system, uses an architecture with push and pull request layers.
-The main benefit of using this architecture is the privacy embedded into the design.
-It supports <i>mailbox portability</i>—the ability to move from one hosting partner to another without changing your email address.
+Cargomail, a revised email system, utilizes an architecture with push and pull request layers to separate a mailbox (locator) from an email address (identifier).
+The primary benefits of using this architecture include:

+* Mailbox Portability—the ability to move a mailbox from one hosting partner to another without changing your email address.
+* Enhanced Spam Protection—the separated identifier and the locator of the address/mailbox pair allow for a more detailed assessment of the sender's reputation.
+* Content of Any Size or Quantity—the capability to exchange large volumes of documents, images, videos, and audio of unlimited size.

 ## White Paper